gvwilson/thirdbit/_posts/2024/2024-01-05-python-features-used.md

 3. Which implies that it's possible do a lot of design with a fairly small language.

 As I wrote [a couple of days ago][other-examples],
-I'm not going to do another book in this series.
+I'm not going to write another programming book.
 If I had it all to do over again, though,
 I'd think very seriously about doing just one volume in [Lua][lua]: